Tuition policies and procedures

 Tuition reciprocity agreements exist between Minnesota and the states of North Dakota, South Dakota, Wisconsin, Michigan, Missouri and Nebraska.
 Residents of these states and the province of Manitoba are permitted to pay tuition at a rate below the nonresident rate.
 Reciprocity application forms are available from high school counselors, the campus student services office or on our website under Forms and Links.

 If a third-party agency is providing payment on behalf of a student for the cost of his/her college charges for tuition, fees, textbooks, etc., a written authorization must be provided to M State before the payment due date of each term.
-Authorizations (vouchers) should be mailed or faxed to:
+Authorizations (vouchers) should be mailed to:

 The third-party authorization is recorded on the student's account, and the college invoices the third party agency.
 If the third party agency notifies the college that the authorization has been cancelled, the student then becomes financially liable for the charges on his/her account.
 Funding from third-party agencies is considered financial assistance to the student.
 Therefore, the authorization amount is included in the student's overall financial aid award package.